Middlebury College

-Middlebury College is a private liberal arts college in Middlebury, Vermont.
+Middlebury College is a private liberal arts college in Middlebury, Vermont, United States.
 Founded in 1800 by Congregationalists, Middlebury was the first operating college or university in Vermont.

-The college currently enrolls 2,858 undergraduates from all 50 states and 74 countries and offers 44 majors in the arts, humanities, literature, foreign languages, social sciences, and natural sciences, as well as joint engineering programs with Columbia University, Dartmouth College, and Rensselaer Polytechnic Institute.
+In the fall of 2024, the college enrolled 2,760 undergraduates from all 50 states and 74 countries and offers 45 majors in the arts and humanities as well as joint engineering programs.
 In addition to its undergraduate liberal arts program, the school also has graduate schools, the Middlebury College Language Schools, the Bread Loaf School of English, and the Middlebury Institute of International Studies at Monterey, as well as its C.V.
 Starr-Middlebury Schools Abroad international programs.
-It is the among the Little Ivies, an unofficial group of academically selective liberal arts colleges, mostly in the northeastern United States.

-Middlebury is known for progressive teaching and thought.
-The college was the first American institution of higher education to award a bachelor's degree to an African-American, graduating Alexander Twilight in the class of 1823.
-Middlebury was also one of the first formerly all-male liberal arts colleges in New England to become a coeducational institution, following the trustees' decision in 1883 to accept women.
-In 1965, the college established the first undergraduate Environmental Studies program in the United States, and, in 2019, publicly committed to full divestment of the college's endowment from the fossil fuel industry through its Energy2028 initiative.

-Middlebury's 31 varsity teams are the Middlebury Panthers and compete in the NCAA Division III's NESCAC conference.
+Middlebury's 31 varsity teams are the Middlebury Panthers and compete in the NCAA Division III's NESCAC.